vihutr/GameOfLife/README.md

-Basic implementation of Conway's Game of Life using libtcod-rl venv recommended
+Basic implementation of Conway's Game of Life using libtcod

+venv recommended

 freeze to Requirements/install from respectively